AhmedBaari/Placements-Interview-Guide/README.md

   - *Explain your DSA approach*.
   - Walk through your *solution clearly*.

+  If you came this far and felt like you got some new insights please star ⭐ this repository and if you have more insights feel free to submit a Pull Request.

 ### Special Thanks to:
  - Ahmed Baari for organizing this event, taking efforts and initiative to start something like this for students
  - Harish and Sai Ethihas for letting me listen to all the interviews and gain this  knowledge